 Why must you Replace your Furnace and Air Conditioner at the Very Moment?

 - The blower, which is usually part of the heater, is responsible for distributing compressed air throughout your home.
 This blower is required to generate the desired airflow for the condenser coil and heat exchanger to perform at their rated efficiencies.
 It is also responsible for moving air throughout your home.
 While it is always a good idea to replace both air conditioning components and the furnace at the very time, it is not always necessary.

 - Even so, the air conditioner will need to use the exhaust system, which is why replacing the heating system at the same time is the only way to ensure the new air conditioner will accomplish its rated performance.

 - For example, if you choose a high-efficiency air conditioning unit with a SEER rating greater than 16 and your heater has an old blower motor, you are using an unsuitable system that will soon lose its efficiency.
-Although mixing and matching systems is plausible, you must avoid it, especially if the furnace is more than 15 years old.
+Although mixing and matching systems are plausible, you must avoid them, especially if the furnace is more than 15 years old.

 - Replacing the air conditioning system while leaving the old air compressor in place will lower performance, premature failure, and other issues.
 Both heating and cooling components should be replaced- at the same time.
 It isn’t to say that replacing the air conditioner and heating system at the same time is always a good idea.

 Why Replacing your Furnace and Air Conditioner at the same time isn’t a Good Idea?

 There is only one case in which you should wait to replace your furnace and air conditioner at the same time: if the heating system is less than ten years old.
 You’re probably better off waiting until your next air conditioning replacement if your heating system is less than ten years old.
 The furnace will likely last 20-30 years, whereas air conditioners must get changed every 10-15 years or so.